kabragaurav/concurrency-in-go/README.md

 ---

 ## Channels
-- to pass values between functions that don't directly call each other
+- to pass values between goroutines that don't directly call each other (yes, channels are usable only by goroutines)
 - One way is to pass pointers (communicating by shared memory)
 - Channels are other way.
 They are FIFO queues
 - `chan` is reserved keyword and `<-` is channel operator